exbin/bined-netbeans-plugin/README.md

 Java Development Kit (JDK) version 8 or later is required to build this project.

-NetBeans platform is necessary for build of this plugin.
-See. http://netbeans.apache.org
+Gradle 4.x is needed to build this project.

 License
 -------